 The best place to find basic reference for the program is in the program’s help files.
 Select Help / FineReader Help from the menu, and you’ll find an introduction to the program, a getting started guide and other helpful information.

-ABBYY FineReader: What’s In It For You?
+ABBYY FineReader Review: What’s In It for You?

 The software is all about turning scanned documents into searchable text.
 I’ll cover its main features in the following three sections, first exploring what the app offers and then sharing my personal take.